 NEUROSCIENCE FOR SOCIALLY INNOVATIVE EDUCATION

-Neuroscience-based growth mindset and social-emotional training for teachers and parents to help students become bold, empathic, innovative thinkers.
+Neuroscience-based growth mindset, social-emotional and empathy training for teachers and parents to help students become bold, compassionate, innovative thinkers.

 CREATE INNOVATORS, NOT FACTORY WORKERS

 Today's economy is focused on innovation and contribution:

 Students must become flexible, empathic thinkers, who can adapt to constantly changing environments - including diverse cultural and social perspectives.

 Today's New Economy favors those who contribute to larger, meaningful purposes that improve social conditions and tackle today's toughest societal challenges.